enjoy-digital/litecompute_sdr_poc/README.md

 ## [> Cores

-For *Maia SDR* Modules, configurations/parameters are used at build time to produce the Verilog file.
-It's not possible to changes it at run time.

 ### [> MaiaSDRFFT

 This Module is a wrapper for the [FFT](https://github.com/maia-sdr/maia-sdr/blob/main/maia-hdl/maia_hdl/fft.py)

-Example usage:
+For this *Maia SDR* Modules, configurations/parameters are set at build time to produce the Verilog file.
+It's not possible to changes it at run time.

+**Example usage:**

 ```python
 # MAIA SDR FFT -----------------------------------------------------------------------------